dziwGH/WebProgramming/my-personal-webpage/README.md

 Next, you should open your terminal or command prompt and change directories to the backend by typing: `cd my-personal-webpage/backend`.
 Of course, if you called your project something else you will need to change the directory name.

-Now you should be able to install all the required libraries by using the `npm instal` command.
+Now you should be able to install all the required libraries by using the `npm install` command.

 If you have not already, you should create  a `.gitignore` from this [website](https://www.toptal.com/developers/gitignore).
 This project uses react, so look up that language and copy and paste the output into a `.gitignore` file.